0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Mantis/mantis.md

 ![dev_notes_top](dev_notes_top.jpg)

 We could tell:
-1. The DB is SQL server 2014 Express
+1. The DB is SQL Server 2014 Express
 2. The username is `admin`
 3. The DB name is `orcharddb`